QC20/Teach-XAI-with-P5.js/README.md

 Whether you're a student eager to delve into AI ethics, an educator seeking resources to teach XAI principles, or a developer looking to enhance transparency in AI applications, this repository offers a variety of resources, tutorials, and interactive examples to support your journey.

+#### What is P5.js?
+p5.js is a dynamic JavaScript library tailored for creative coding endeavors.
+Stemming from the renowned Processing framework, known for its emphasis on creative coding, p5.js inherits its essence.
+Primarily designed to facilitate novice programmers in crafting interactive, graphical applications, Processing endeavors to render programming languages more accessible through visualization.
+What sets Processing apart is its inclusive approach, welcoming not only developers but also artists, designers, researchers, and anyone keen on exploring the art of creation.

 ## Understanding Linear vs. Non-linear Gradient Descent
 As a teacher looking to elucidate the nuances of gradient descent to your students, leveraging interactive visualizations can greatly enhance comprehension.
 In the realm of Explainable AI (XAI), P5.js provides a powerful platform to demonstrate key concepts such as linear and non-linear gradient descent.